 "Denmark one goal after five minutes" shouted our ormeggiatori when we started to back Heron in the designated berth.
 "There is a television at the cafe," he continued, pointing eagerly to a building not far from us.

 When we had moored, we hurried to the cafe.
 Two men sat at a table talking while they looked up on a TV screen once Denmark fought 2. half of the World Cup match against Australia.
 We sat at the table closest to the TV and followed the game without our "eeej", "kom nuuuu", "pass on yoooo" apparently contested the two men.

-We took the bus to Pisa to the miracle site with the crooked tower.
+We took the bus to Pisa to the miracle place with the crooked tower.
 There were a lot of tourists here.
 Many were busy taking a photo, pretending to prevent the tower from toppling over.
 We must have such a thing as well.
 We struggled through the crowds of people into a suitable place to take the trick photo.
-As I put all my effort into holding the tower, I was pushed by an angry man.
-Per reflex I felt in her pockets.
+While Carl put all his effort into holding the tower, he was pushed by an angry man.
+Per reflex he felt in his pockets.
 And yes the purse was gone and the same was the angry man.
-It was no different than to immediately block the Visa card and comfort itself with the pickpocket after all, having only got away with the scrotum and that it would have been much worse if now…
+It was nothing else than to immediately block the Visa card and comfort itself with the pickpocket after all, having only got away with the scrotum and that it would have been much worse if now… ..

 We had almost just moored at next harbor, Cecina, when four men from Guardia Costeria went to our pontoon.
 To our surprise they went all the way to the end where we lay.